Aspen Transitional Rehab Review: Key Facts and Performance Data

 Q4.
 How does Aspen Transitional Rehab handle insurance and payment options?
 The facility accepts Medicare and various private insurance plans.
 It also offers private pay options and insurance verification services.
 Contact your insurance provider for specific coverage details.

 Q5.
 How does Aspen Transitional Rehab prepare patients for discharge?
 Discharge planning begins early in a patient's stay.
-The team reviews medications, coordinates home health services if needed, and schedules follow-up appointments.
-This approach supports the facility's 18% readmission rate within 30 days for Medicare patients.
+The team reviews medications, coordinates home health services if needed, and schedules follow-up appointments to support a smooth transition home.

 Get matched